What is the best time to visit Alaska?

 June and July are our liveliest months.
 Day tours are in full swing.
 The summer solstice is on June 21, giving us about 20 beautiful hours of daylight.
 Sockeye salmon run in droves through the Kenai and Russian rivers.
 The weather in June is also perfect for active outdoor adventures like hiking, kayaking, and glacier walks: It averages a comfortable 60 degrees.

 If you are looking to travel when weather is the warmest, plan for July.
-In some parts of the state, you can experience temperatures as high as 80 degrees (that's hot for Alaskans!).
+In some parts of the state, you can experience temperatures as high as 80 or 90 degrees (that's hot for Alaskans!).
 Seward and Talkeetna throw fantastic Independence Day celebrations.
 July is the peak month of the peak season, which means the number of travelers is high.
 July trips should be booked well in advance to make sure you get the tours, transportation, and lodging that you prefer.

 August: Wetter Weather and Longer Nights